 Credit risk is the risk of a change in the value of assets and liabilities caused by an unexpected default or deterioration in the credit rating of counterparties and debtors.
 Debtors include policyholders (where premiums are overdue), corporate policyholders, reinsurers and other third parties.
-Factors affecting risk exposure include; volatility of asset prices, volatility of liabilities and economic contraction where default rates are elevated.
-There has been no material change to the Company's credit risk exposure.
-Favourable economic conditions have persisted over the period.
+Factors affecting risk exposure include; volatility of asset prices, volatility of liabilities and economic contraction where default rates are elevated or the ability of individuals to pay premiums is impacted.
+The global pandemic impacted economic conditions negatively in the early part of the year but, due to the actions of the European Central Bank and other such authorities, this credit risk exposure has since reduced from what may have been expected at the outset.
 The main credit risk is Counterparty default risk.

-Vhi Insurance's gross written premium increased to €1,448,511k for 2019 from €1,400,814k in 2018 reflecting increased membership and price adjustments during 2018 and 2019.
-The counterparty default risk component of the SCR decreased slightly from €18,669k as at 31 December 2018 to €18,776k as at 31 December 2019.
+Vhi Insurance's gross written premium increased to €1,536,556k for 2020 from €1,448,511k in 2019 reflecting higher membership and the impact of price adjustments during late 2019.
+The counterparty default risk component of the SCR decreased from €18,776k as at 31 December 2019 to €9,680k as at 31 December 2020 due to refinements in the assessment resulting in improved accuracy.